Nathanwoodburn/HSDBatcherGUI/README.md

 2. Replace the `hsd-ledger` file in the `bin` folder with [this file](hsd-ledger).
 This file adds the sendraw transaction command required to send a batch.
 3. Open the HSD GUI and fill in your API key, wallet name and password.
 Also check the `Use Ledger` box.
+4. Create a file in the `hsd-ledger` folder called `names.txt` and paste in the domains you want to send.
+Each domain should be separated by a `,` in a single line. eg `domain1,domain2,domain3`
-4. Send a batch like you would normally.
+5. Send a batch like you would normally.
 Press the Start and wait for the log to say `Saved to clipboard.` then press Stop (as you now need to sign and send this transaction).
-5. Create a file in the `hsd-ledger` folder called `batch.json` and paste the contents of the clipboard into this file.
+6. Create a file in the `hsd-ledger` folder called `batch.json` and paste the contents of the clipboard into this file.
 This will be the transaction you tell your ledger to sign.
-6. Connect your ledger to your computer and open the Handshake app.
+7. Connect your ledger to your computer and open the Handshake app.
-7. Run the command `node bin/hsd-ledger sendraw --http-host 127.0.0.1 --api-key=<your-api-key> -w <your-wallet-name-as-shown-in-bob> batch.json` and follow the instructions on your ledger to sign the transaction.
+8. Run the command `node bin/hsd-ledger sendraw --http-host 127.0.0.1 --api-key=<your-api-key> -w <your-wallet-name-as-shown-in-bob> batch.json` and follow the instructions on your ledger to sign the transaction.
 Example `node bin/hsd-ledger sendraw --http-host 127.0.0.1 --api-key=1234 -w coldwallet batch.json`
-8. Sign the transaction on your ledger.
+1. Sign the transaction on your ledger.